asusoda/Corundum/README.md

  1. Download [MCP v9.08](http://www.mediafire.com/download/2czafa60rh4ajhj/mcp908.zip).
  2. Download the source code from this repository.
  3. Go into conf/mcp.conf.
 Look near the bottom and you should see CmdRecomp.
 Change all instances of "1.6" to "1.7".
 This ensures that MCP uses Java 7 rather than Java 6.
+Failure to do so will very likely cause compile time errors.
 Optionally, do the same with CmdRecompScala if your project includes Scala code.
  4. Run MCP's decompile script (decompile.bat for Windows, decompile.sh for *nix-based systems, including Mac).
  5. Extract the Corundum folder from the source code into MCP's "src/minecraft_server" folder.
  6. Run MCP's recompile and reobfuscate scripts.
- 7. Package the "Corundum" folder in MCP's "reobf" folder into a new jar called "Corundum.jar".
+ 7. Package the "org" folder in MCP's "reobf" folder into a new jar called "Corundum.jar".
- 8. Delete the "Corundum/launcher" folder from the Corundum.jar.
+ 8. Move the "Corundum Hub/org/corundummc/hub" folder from the Corundum.jar.
- 9. Add a META_INF folder with a MANIFEST.MF file to the Corundum.jar and designate "Corundum.Corundum" as the main class.
+ 9. Add a META_INF folder with a MANIFEST.MF file to the Corundum.jar and designate "org.corundummc.CorundumServer" as the main class.
- 10. Package the "Corundum/launcher" folder in MCP's "reobf" folder into a new jar called "Corundum launcher.jar".
+ 10. Package the "org/corundummc/hub" folder in MCP's "reobf" folder into a new jar called "Corundum Hub.jar".
 Make sure that inside the jar, the top-level directory is NOT "launcher"; it should be "Corundum" with the "launcher" directory inside that.
- 11. Add a META_INF folder with a MANIFEST.MF file to the Corundum launcher.jar and designate "Corundum.launcher.CorundumLauncher" as the main class.
+ 11. Add a META_INF folder with a MANIFEST.MF file to the Corundum launcher.jar and designate "org.corundummc.hub.CorundumLauncher" as the main class.
  12. Download the appropriate version of the minecraft_server.jar.
  13. Place the Corundum.jar, Corundum launcher.jar, and minecraft_server.jar in the same directory.
  14. Run the Corundum launcher.jar.